Return to Optimist International Policies

 Overnight Stays and Accommodations

 For events requiring overnight stays, adult supervision is required.
 At a minimum, two chaperones must be present at all times.
+When practical, supervision should include chaperones of the same gender as the youth participants.

+Except for a parent or legal guardian sharing accommodations with their own child, chaperones shall not share a hotel, dormitory, or sleeping room with youth.
 In group sleeping arrangements such as bunkhouses or cabins chaperones may share sleeping quarters with youth of the same gender provided that two or more chaperones are present.

-At no time shall a chaperone share a bed with a youth except a parent or legal guardian with their own child.
+At no time shall a chaperone share a bed with a youth, except a parent or legal guardian with their own child.

 Transportation

-When transporting youth for Optimist-sponsored activities, a minimum of two chaperones must be present in the vehicle whenever feasible.
-When not feasible due to hardship or emergency, the “rule of three” shall apply, meaning at least three individuals including youth must be present in the vehicle at all times.
+When transporting youth for Optimist-sponsored activities, a minimum of two chaperones must be present in the vehicle, whenever feasible.
+When not feasible due to hardship or emergency, the “rule of three” shall apply, meaning at least three individuals, including youth, must be present in the vehicle at all times.

 Health, Safety, and Substances